Suzuki S-Cross SUV - Engines, drive & performance

 On the road, the ride is composed at higher speeds but a little unsettled at lower speeds.
 The car’s light weight improves the driving experience, with the S-Cross feeling more agile than many of its rivals.

 While there isn’t a huge amount of power on offer, it does kick in relatively low in the rev range.
-That helps the car feel sprightly off the line and makes motorway overtakes easier, as you don’t need to work the car hard.
+Manual cars feel sprightly off the line and are able to make most motorway overtakes without too much fuss.

 Suzuki S-Cross petrol engine